Two Fefferman-type constructions involving almost Grassmann structures and path geometries: A generalized correspondence space theorem

 More generally, we say that $(\mathcal G\to\tilde M,\omega)$ is locally isomorphic to the result of the correspondence space construction modulo $L(\mathfrak g/\mathfrak p,\mathfrak n)$ if there exists an open cover $\tilde M=\bigcup_{i\in \mathcal I} \tilde U_i$ and a collection of Cartan geometries $\{(\mathcal G_i\to M_i,\omega_i):i\in\mathcal I\}$ of type $(G,P)$ such that the following holds.
 Denote by $\{q_i:\mathcal G_i\to \mathcal G_i/H\}_{i\in\mathcal I}$ the natural projections.
 For every $i\in\mathcal I$, there exists an open subset $\tilde V_i\subseteq\mathcal G_i/H$ and an isomorphism

 of principal $H$-bundles such that $\Phi_i^*\omega_i\equiv\omega$ modulo $L(\mathfrak g/\mathfrak p,\mathfrak n)$, i.e.,

 \end{definition}

-In \cite{Ham+17}*{Proposition 4.13}, the authors have developed a generalization of the classical correspondence space theorem stated above \cref{locally correspondence} in their specific setting.
+In \cite{Ham+17}*{Proposition 4.13}, the authors have developed a generalization of the classical correspondence space theorem \cite{Book}*{Theorem 1.5.14} recalled just before \cref{locally correspondence} in their specific setting.
 The proof of \cref{modified correspondence} below expands the general line of their argument.
 In the special case where $\mathfrak n=0$, it is just the classical correspondence space theorem. \begin{proposition} Let $H\subseteq P\subseteq G$ be as at the beginning of this section.
 Let $\mathfrak n\subseteq\mathfrak g$ be a $P$-submodule.
 Given a Cartan geometry $(\mathcal G\to\tilde M,\omega)$ of type $(G,H)$ with curvature $\kappa$, consider the distribution

 The following are equivalent. \begin{enumerate} \item [(i)] $\kappa(\mathcal V\tilde M,\mathcal V\tilde M)=0$ and $\kappa(\mathcal V\tilde M,T\tilde M)\subseteq\mathcal G\times_H\mathfrak n$. \item [(ii)] $(\mathcal G\to\tilde M,\omega)$ is locally the result of the correspondence space construction modulo $L(\mathfrak g/\mathfrak p,\mathfrak n)$. \end{enumerate} \end{proposition} \begin{proof} Suppose that $(\mathcal G\to M,\omega')$ is a Cartan geometry of type $(G,P)$, $\tilde M=\mathcal G/H$ and $\omega'\equiv\omega$ modulo $L(\mathfrak g/\mathfrak p,\mathfrak n)$; see \cref{locally correspondence}.
 Then for the curvature $\kappa'$ of $\omega'$, there holds $\kappa'(\mathcal V\tilde M,T\tilde M)=0$.
 To prove that (ii) implies (i), it suffices to show that